 Gradual Introduction

-When introducing yourself to a difficult dog, take it slow.
-Allow the dog to approach you on its terms, sniffing and getting comfortable with your presence before initiating physical contact.
+When introducing yourself to a difficult dog, a calm and positive first meeting between the caregiver, the dog, and the owner is crucial.
+Take it slow and allow the dog to approach you on its terms, sniffing and getting comfortable with your presence before initiating physical contact.

 Consistent Routine